 In the local legends of many indigenous groups of North America, the turtle carries the Earth upon its back.

-In Africa, turtles are considered as one of the cleverest and shrewd creatures around.
+In Africa, turtles are considered one of the cleverest and most intelligent creatures.

-Turtles like colorful food – Turtles seem to have a liking for colors and hog a meal that attracts them.
+Turtles like colorful food – Turtles seem to like colors and hog a meal that attracts them.
 This fascination for the colors gives them problems as well.
-The colorful plastic wrappers which are strewn all over the water bodies get their attention and are easily grabbed as a food item, which is obviously harmful.
+The colorful plastic wrappers strewn all over the water bodies get their attention and are easily grabbed as a food items, which is harmful.

-Turtles lay their eggs on land – All turtles, including the sea turtles, lay their eggs on land preferably on the sand.
-This temperature of the sand plays a part in determining the gender of their kids, warmer nests lead to more females and cooler ones lead to more males.
+Turtles lay their eggs on land – All turtles, including sea turtles, lay their eggs on the ground, preferably on the sand.
+This temperature of the sand plays a part in determining the gender of their kids, warmer nests lead to more females, and cooler ones lead to more males.

 Hence, climate change plays a huge part in the future of these animals.
-The increase in sand temperature (higher temperatures) will produce more females than males, skewing sex ratios and chances of future offsprings.
+The increased sand temperature (higher temperatures) will produce more females than males, skewing sex ratios and chances of future offspring.